Watercolor paints contain four principal ingredients: pigments, natural or synthetic, mineral or organic gum arabic.

 Gum Arabic also fixes the pigments onto a painting surface.
 The traditional and most common support is watercolor paper.

-The watercolor medium dates back to the cave paintings of Paleolithic Europe and was used on papyrus during the Egyptian civilization.
+The watercolor medium dates back to Paleolithic cave paintings in Europe and was used on papyrus during the Egyptian civilization.
 It was frequently used for manuscript illustration in monasteries during the European Middle Ages.
-It was well documented during the German Renaissance since artist Albrecht Dürer (1471–1528) used it.
+It was well documented during the German Renaissance since the artist Albrecht Dürer (1471–1528) used it.

 |